ozten/rerun/README.md

     rerun web "*.css" bin/package_site.sh

 ## BUGS
-rerun doesn't watch directories recursively. rerun doesn't handle lots of file modifications in a short amount of time well.
+ * rerun doesn't watch directories recursively.
+ * rerun doesn't handle lots of file modifications in a short amount of time well.
 It will call your command multiple times.
+ * Usage isn't written in stone and can be improved

+## LICENSE
+This code is licensed under the Mozilla Tri-License MPL 1.1/GPL 2.0/LGPL 2.1

 <pre>
 ================================77777$$$$$$Z$$$OZZZOOOOOOOOOOOOOOZZ7++++++++++++